BVNK/slate/source/includes/api/user-signup/_index.md

 xhr.send(data);
 ```

-While all accounts must be linked to users and Know Your Customer requirements center around users, not all users need to have an account.
-At BVNK, every user has a role, including Administrators, Merchants, Merchant Customers and regular account holders.
-This endpoint allows Administrators that aren't BVNK users to create users through HTTP authentication.
-This is necessary for new installations where no user exists and the first administrator must be created.
-It is therefore not an endpoint to be used often.
+Users act as account holders and need to be created as the first action.
+All accounts need to be linked to users, and Know Your Customer requirements centre around users.
+Country must be valid ISO2 code, a list of valid countries and their codes can be retrieved through `GET /countries`.
+The signup request should be done via a BVNK interface (web or mobile app) because it also uses HTTP authentication as a new customer would not have an account.

 > Successful response: